-Preference name Description Continuation Metadata that is stored for every object in the database such as the data lineage, the updating person or the creationDate property. gml:id handling Generates UUIDs where gml:ids are missing on input features of replaces all gml:ids with UUIDs.
-Bounding box More settings on how to apply the bounding box filter.
+Preference name Description Continuation Metadata that is stored for every object in the database such as the data lineage, the updating person or the creationDate property. gml:id handling Generates UUIDs where gml:ids are missing on input features replaces all gml:ids with UUIDs.
 Address Controls the way in which xAL address fragments are imported into the database.
 Appearance Defines whether appearance information is imported.
 Geometry Allows for applying an affine transformation to the input geometry.
 Indexes Settings for automatically enabling/disabling spatial and normal indexes during imports.
 XML validation Performs XML validation automatically and exclude invalid features from being imported.
-XSL transformations Defines one or more XSLT stylesheets that shall be applied to the city objects in the given order before import.
+XSL transformation Defines one or more XSLT stylesheets that shall be applied to the city objects in the given order before import.
 Import log Creates a list of all successfully imported CityGML top-level features.
-Resources Allocation of computer resources used in the import operation. r Table 31: Summery overview of the import preferences.
+Resources Allocation of computer resources used in the import operation.

+Table 31: Summery overview of the import preferences.

 CityGML import.
-Once all import settings are correct, the Import button [9] starts the import process.
+Once all import settings are correct, the Import button [8] starts the import process.
 If a database connection has not been established manually beforehand, the currently selected entry on the Database tab is used to connect to the 3D City Database.
-The separate selected entry on the Database tab is used to connect to the 3D City Database.
 The separate steps of the import process as well as all errors that might occur during the import are reported to the console window, whereas the overall progress is shown in a separate status window.
 The import process can be aborted at any time by pressing the Cancel button in the status window.
 The Importer/Exporter will make sure that all pending city objects are completely imported before it terminates the import process.

-After having completed the import, a list enumerating the types and number of imported CityGML top-level features is printed to the console window as summary.
+After having completed the import, a summary of the imported CityGML top-level features is printed to the console window.

 - Note: The import operation does not automatically apply a coordinate transformation to the internal reference system of the 3D City Database instance.
-Thus, if the coordinate reference system of the CityGML input data does not match the coordinate reference system defined for the 3D City Database instance, the user must transform the coordinate values before importing the data (or use an affine transformation during import if this is sufficient).
+Thus, if the coordinate reference system of the CityGML input data does not match the coordinate reference system defined for the 3D City Database instance, the user must transform the coordinate values before importing the data (or use an affine transformation during import if this is enough).
 A possible workaround procedure can be realized as follows: - 1) Set up a second (temporary) instance of the 3D City Database with an internal CRS matching the CRS of the CityGML instance document. - 2) Import the dataset into this second 3D City Database instance. - 3) Export the data from this second instance into the target CRS by applying a coordinate transformation (see CityGML export documentation in chapter 5.4). - 4) The exported CityGML document now matches the CRS of the target 3D City Database instance and can be imported into that database.
 The temporary database instance can be dropped.